MikaelAllef/MikaelAllef/README.md

 ### 🙅‍♂️ About Me

-My name is Mikael Allef 23 years old, Graduating in Systems Analysis and Development at FMU.
+My name is Mikael Allef 23 years old, Graduating in **Systems Analysis and Development** at FMU.

-🖥 Freelancer em Designer Gráfico;
+🖥 Freelancer Graphic Designer

 ## 🤹‍♂️ Skills
 #### 👨‍💻 Programming Languages